Jerónimo Neto: Life

 The 7th place he achieved with the Angolan team at the 2007 world cup in France remains unbeaten to date.

 Neto suffered a stroke in 2008 and died on 15 January 2019 of a heart attack.
-Shortly prior to his death and despite his heart condition, he was a regular participant at the year-end Luanda São Silvestre 10Km race, the last of which, on 31 December 2018.
+Shortly prior to his death and despite his heart condition, he was a regular participant at the year-end Luanda São Silvestre 10 km race, the last of which, on 31 December 2018.